 Another example of interleaving is that perhaps students are currently learning about momentum but on a particular problem they are asked to calculate force from a force diagam, then determine the impulse and solve for the change in kinetic energy.
 In this case students are interleaving entire topics.

-The value of interleaving is at its best when implementing similar problems.
+The value of interleaving is at its best when implementing similar problems (in terms of deep structure, which may look like different topics on the surface).
 This allows students to begin to focus on the problem solving structure, rather than the algorithm, and they can begin to notice subtle differences.